Armanfard-Lab/iSMART/_pages/home.md

 permalink: /
 ---

 Welcome to the Innovative Solutions in Machine learning, Artificial intelligence, and Robotics Technologies (iSMART) laboratory, founded and led by [Prof. Narges Armanfard](https://www.mcgill.ca/ece/narges-armanfard).
-Our aim is to develop novel and practical algorithms in artificial intelligence and related areas in computer vision, reinforcement learning, representation learning, and large language models for practical applications in industrial automation and healthcare.
-Below are some more details:
+Our goal is to create innovative algorithms in artificial intelligence, focusing on computer vision, reinforcement learning, representation learning, and large language models.
+Here are some of our key areas of interest:

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->